 Hard Money Loan Calculator

 As a real estate investor it would benefit you to take the time and determine as much as possible about the deal as possible.
 A hard money loan calculator will help “paint” a picture for you of the overall deal numbers.
-Use our free bridge loan calculator and gather all of the information that you will need to make a decision on whether or not to do the deal.
-It will also help you determine how much down that you will need to bring to the table as well as all of the other associated costs involved.
+Use our free loan calculator and gather all of the information that you will need to make a decision on whether or not to do the deal.
+It will also help you determine how much down you will need to bring to the table and all the other associated costs involved.

 You will need the following information: